 The English program provides an environment that is student-centered, characterized at the instructional level by faculty advisement and small seminar classes.
 It supports student flexibility in designing individual courses of study, within the department or with other departments in the Arts and Humanities or other schools at CGU.
 The academic program emphasizes both breadth in American and British literatures and the development of research and area expertise at the doctoral level.
-Ph.D. students may elect to concentrate in any period of American literature (pre or post 1900) or British literature (pre or post 1750); formal concentrations are also available in the transdisciplinary fields of Early Modern Studies or American Studies.
+Ph.D. students may elect to concentrate in any period of American literature (pre or post 1900) or British literature (pre or post 1750); formal concentrations are also available in the transdisciplinary fields of Early Modern Studies, American Studies, and Hemispheric & Transnational Studies.
 All degree tracks allow students to integrate topics in other humanistic disciplines with research in literature and the critical, cultural, and historical context of literary texts.
 The School of Arts and Humanities also offers Graduate Certificates available to all CGU students.
+View Current Course List or Search Course Archive

 The English department offers the following degrees: